NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 - Accredited GreenPower purchases

-- Purchase and voluntary surrender of Large-scale Generation Certificates (LGCs)
+- Off-site renewable energy purchases (through the voluntary surrender of Large-scale Generation Certificates)

-The inclusion of REI in Energy ratings aims to:
+The inclusion of the Renewable Energy Indicator in Energy Ratings aims to:

 Image: Example of energy source breakdown in the NABERS Energy rating report.

-The REI will not impact the way on-site renewable electricity is calculated in NABERS Energy ratings and considered as:
+The Renewable Energy Indicator does not impact the way on-site renewable electricity is calculated in NABERS Energy ratings, which considers:

 - Consumption: If a building consumes on-site renewable electricity, it will draw less electricity from the grid, and this will improve its rating.